jackysp/tidb-cluster-ha-demo/README.md

 1. In case of failure of cluster A, check the syncpoint table in clusters B, C, and D to determine which one has the latest data from A.
 2. Use PiTR to recover clusters B, C, and D to their latest consistent snapshot.

+> **Note:** FLASHBACK only reverts DML changes to the specified TSO.
+It cannot undo DDLs executed after that point.
+Ensure you wait for a fresh CDC syncpoint covering any DDLs before recovery.

 3. Recreate the changefeed from the recovered cluster to the other clusters by following the instructions in the `scripts/recover_clusters.sh` script.